NATURE PAYS, TOO

-Oregon’s dramatic coastline and expansive public parks belong to all of us.
+Oregon’s dramatic coastline and expansive public parks belong to everyone in our state.
 Same goes for our mountain-fed rivers and countless wild streams.
 Tobacco spoils these natural treasures, butt by dirty butt.

 Forget plastic bags or candy wrappers.
-Cigarettes, filters and butts are our most common source of litter.56 They’re everywhere you look, on our sidewalks and streets, and on our beaches.
+Cigarettes, filters and butts are the most common source of litter.1 They’re everywhere: on sidewalks and streets, and on beaches.
 They do not biodegrade quickly or easily; in fact, they take decades to decompose.
 They’re poisonous to animals and children.
-When they’re discarded, they drift via storm drains and ditches into our water supply, where they release toxins including arsenic, lead and nicotine.57
+When they’re discarded, they drift via storm drains and ditches into the water supply, where they release toxins including arsenic, lead and nicotine.2

-Cigarette butts in the water aren’t just unsightly; they can clog the digestive tracts of birds, fish and other wildlife.58 Cleaning up cigarette waste is time consuming and expensive.
+Cigarette butts in the water aren’t just unsightly; they can clog the digestive tracts of birds, fish and other wildlife.3 Cleaning up cigarette waste is time consuming and expensive.

-The pervasive, persistent litter that tobacco leaves behind — on land, in our waterways and in the ocean —lays waste to the wildlife and natural places that we all hold dear.
+The pervasive, persistent litter that tobacco leaves behind — on land, in waterways and in the ocean — hurts the wildlife and natural places that people in Oregon all hold dear.